cryptogogue/vol-cardmotron-js/README.md

 #### Try it Out

-Download and save the reference schema *here*.
+Download and save the reference schema [here](https://raw.githubusercontent.com/cryptogogue/vol-cardmotron-samples/master/workbooks/sample-game.xlsx).
 Now open Cardmotron and use the file picker to load the schema.
-You should see a generated card inventory that looks like this:
+You should see a generated card inventory.

 You can sort and zoom the cards in web view mode.
 To prepare them for print, select your preferred media size from the drop-down and use the browser's print dialog to send your cards to a printer or save them as a .pdf.